mattrmaloney/ur-strategy/README.md

 # ur-strategy
 A function that implements an enhanced version of the unit root testing strategy from Elder and Kennedy (2001).
-It implements testing following the same logic as the paper but uses augmented, rather than standard, Dickey-Fuller Test  specifications.
+It follows the same logic as the paper but uses augmented, rather than standard, Dickey-Fuller Test  specifications.
 It performs Augmented Dickey Fuller (ADF) tests using the urca package.

 ## Function Arguments
 - series: the time series to be tested